8912studio/RunAnywhere/README.md

 RunAnywhere will support more applications in the future.

-For more information about how to define your own commands, see [here](https://github.com/Zplutor/RunAnywhere/wiki/User-defined-Command).
+For more information about how to use and write your own commands, see [here](https://github.com/Zplutor/RunAnywhere/wiki/Bundle-File).

 ## Little tools